Table of contents

 Pricing for Tableau starts at $70 per user per month.

 To improve the quality of your decision-making, you should be able to get simple, structured, and visualized answers to your questions as soon as possible.
 Data reporting tools can be of great help, but they’re extremely different in terms of functions and pricing.
-Make sure the tool you select can satisfy your business needs and serve as reliable grounds for decision-making.
+Ensure the tool you select can satisfy your business needs and serve as reliable grounds for decision-making.